ShadowKatStudios/OC-Minitel/protocol-3.md

 - ASCII 127 is not allowed
 - ASCII 128 and above (ie unicode) behavior is undefined and should be used with caution.

+The address part of the packet has a furthur limitatation, the tidle character `~`, ASCII 126, may not be used as an address of a node, but is allowed in the address part as a seperator for multicast.

 The data part of the packet can contain any characters.

 ### Example exchange: